 2. Take the tire, tube, and rimstrip off the rim.

-I kept away from the tubes valve hole. the 1.5" just seemed too close.
+3. Mark out your center holes.
+They should be equally spaced between each spoke, like so I kept away from the tubes valve hole. the 1.5" just seemed too close.
 I heard you could use a 1'' one but, I didn't have one on me.

 I set my wheels on my workbench, pressed up against the wall, on two 2x4s to give me a flat and steady surface to work with.
 This kept me from bending the brake rotor or putting unstable pressure on the axle.